lukzhang/DAPP_IPFS_FileSharing/README.md

 truffle migrate --reset
 ```

-Because I refer to the first account from web3 as account[0], you must state via **truffle5** to set the default account to this.
+Because I refer to the first account from web3 as account[0], you must state to set the default account to this.
 However, for me, I no longer need to do this.
 I had to essentially do this with truffle 4.
 I put this procedure just in case.

 ```
 truffle console